Piano Key Chart

 A# and Bb same black note

 What if you have E#?
-You go up to the next note which is F.
+A half step up from E is F.

 What if you have B#?
-You go up to the next note which is C.
+A half step up from B is C.

 Remember there are no black notes between the white notes